whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Articles/A Life Spent Helping Others Understand ADHD Online.md

 “She has done a fine job popularizing the scientific findings in A.D.H.D. and bringing more attention to the condition, destigmatizing it and even motivating others with the condition and their families to obtain further information about it,” said [Russell Barkley](http://russellbarkley.org/), a clinical professor of psychiatry at the Virginia Commonwealth University Medical Center.

 Ms. McCabe with her service dog-in-training, Chloe, in Seattle.
-Credit...Jovelle Tamayo for The New York Times
+Credit…Jovelle Tamayo for The New York Times

 The average age of her subscribers is between 18 and 34, she said; many of the videos focus on themes relevant to young adults.
 One of Ms. McCabe’s main intentions is to address the stigma of taking medication for this group and about giving it to children.